Data Protection Policy

 The personal data provided by members of the public including but not exclusive to name, age, address, postcode, email addresses and contact numbers, will be kept for the duration of the project or for up to three years (whichever is sooner) before being deleted.

-The data collected during a project may be shared with partner agencies/companies also involved with the same project but only if consent is given by individuals.
+The data collected during a project will not be shared with third parties apart from members of the professional project client team with prior consent.
 This permission will be sought when it is collected and made clear in the privacy statement.
 The data collected will never be shared with agencies/companies/individuals NOT involved in a project and NEVER without prior consent.

 Creatrix PR will report certain types of personal data breach to the ICO within 72 hours.
 If a breach is likely to results in a high risk of adversely affecting individuals’ rights and freedoms Creatrix PR will also inform those individuals.